-- A. IMPORTANT: A completed Crop Production Worksheet (found by clicking here: Crop Production Worksheet) must accompany grain and plant exhibits or it will automatically be deducted one ribbon placing.
+- IMPORTANT: A completed Crop Production Worksheet (found by clicking here: A. Crop Production Worksheet) must accompany grain and plant exhibits or it will automatically be deducted one ribbon placing.
 The worksheet must include the exhibitors name and address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dryland, and general information including farm cropping history, soil type, and weather effects.
 The worksheet also must include an economic analysis of the project, listing individual income and expenses on a per acre basis.
 Other topics to discuss are the selection of variety or hybrid, impacts of tillage and conservation practices, inputs (fuel, fertilizer, irrigation, labor, pesticides, etc.), any observations made during the growing season, and what you learned from your crops project. - The worksheet counts as 50% of the total when judged.
-Worksheet must be the original work of the individual exhibitor, or it will be deducted one ribbon placing.
+Worksheet must be the B. original work of the individual exhibitor, or it will be deducted one ribbon placing.
 Attach the worksheet to the entry in a clear plastic cover such that it can be read without removing it from the cover.
-In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e., disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit. - Grain exhibits are to be one gallon per sample.
-Grain exhibits harvested in the fall (i.e., corn or soybeans may be from the previous year's projects. - D. Plant exhibits: All plant exhibits with the exception of ears of corn must be the result of the current year's work.
-Corn either 10 ears or 3 stalks (cut at ground level with no roots or soil and bound together); Grain Sorghum -4 stalks (cut at the ground level and bound together); Soybeans - 6 stalks (cut at ground level and bound together); Small grains (oats, barley, wheat, triticale) - sheaf of heads 2 inches in diameter at top tie with stems about 24" long.
+In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e., disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit. - C. Grain exhibits are to be one gallon per sample.
+Grain exhibits harvested in the fall (i.e., corn or soybeans may be from the previous year's projects and brought in an appropriate sized box/container for display (clear container). - Plant exhibits: All plant exhibits with the exception of ears of corn must be the D. result of the current year's work.
+Corn either 10 ears or 3 stalks (cut at ground level with no roots or soil and bound together); Grain Sorghum - 4 stalks (cut at the ground level and bound together); Soybeans - 6 stalks (cut at ground level and bound together); Sonall grains (oats, barley, wheat, triticale) - sheaf of heads 2 inches in diameter at top tie with stems about 24" long.
 Other crops (alfalfa, millet, etc.) - sheaf of stems 3 inches in diameter at top tied with stems cut at ground level or half size small square bale.

-$\hbox{G-750-001.....} Corn \ (includes \ yellow, \ white, \ pop, \ waxy, \ or \ any \ other \ type)$
+G-750-001.....Corn (includes yellow, white, pop, waxy, or any other type) G-750-002.....Soybeans

-G-750-002.....Soybeans